 Note: "module," in architecture, is an arbitrary unit adopted to regulate the dimensions, proportions, or construction of the parts of a building.
 Modules can also serve as the basis for coordinating the dimensions of the various materials and pieces of equipment to be assembled in the course of constructing a building. (from Britannica)

 - Purchase environmentally preferable products as described in EPA's Environmentally Preferable Purchasing (EPP) Program, which promotes Federal Government procurement of products and services that have reduced impacts on human health and the environment over their life cycle.

-- Use EPA-designated recycled content products to the maximum extent practicable—required under the 42 USC §6962, Resource Conservation and Recovery Act of 1994, Section 6002.
+- Use EPA-designated recycled content products to the maximum extent practicable-as is required by federal agencies under the 42 USC §6962, Resource Conservation and Recovery Act of 1994, Section 6002.

 - Within an acceptable category of product, use materials and assemblies with the highest percentage available of post-consumer or post-industrial recycled content.

 - In addition to products with recycled content, optimize product durability by purchasing products with extended warranty, upgradeability, spare parts, service information, and mold resistance.

 - Consider EPA's Recommendations of environmental performance standards and ecolabels when specifying products.